Acute Flaccid Myelitis (AFM)

 What happens after surgery for AFM?

-Nerve transfer surgery is performed under general anesthesia and can last several hours.
-After surgery, patients are typically wrapped in a shoulder and elbow sling to protect the nerve reconstruction against motion.
-For most nerve transfer procedures, patients may only need an overnight hospital stay and are discharged to home the following morning.
+After surgery, patients are typically wrapped in a shoulder and elbow sling to protect the nerve reconstruction against the motion.
+For most nerve transfer procedures, patients may only need an overnight hospital stay and are discharged home the following morning.
 If rib (intercostal) nerves are used as nerve transfers, patients may be admitted overnight in the Intensive Care Unit as a precaution to monitor their breathing and then stay for 3-4 days before being discharged to home.
 During the hospital stay, pain specialists place the patient on medications that specifically treat nerve pain.
 Three to four weeks after surgery, patients may take off their elbow and shoulder sling.
 At this point, full stretching is permitted except in patients with intercostal nerve transfers.
 Patients with rib (intercostal) nerve transfers must wait a total of 8 weeks before stretching the shoulder to avoid pulling the nerve connections apart.
 Patients will be followed closely by occupational therapists, who will use electrical stimulation to gently help the nerves turn back on.
 Each patient’s recovery is different.